Remote leadership: how to increase employee engagement

-As the adhoc social team interactions are missing - casual chats over making a cup of tea to swap stories and laugh together - it’s more important now than ever that we need to create this space virtually.
+As the adhoc social team interactions are missing, casual chats over making a cup of tea to swap stories and laugh together, it’s more important now than ever to create this space virtually.

 When the team ‘play’ together they build a stronger sense of trust and communication.
 These are two important things to build and nurture as your team work remotely.

 Action: book one weekly fun activity as a team.
 It can be as simple as a 20 minute quiz in the slump of your day.

 If you’re looking for ideas, some of the playdates that we have done at Higson are: painting each other's portrait, team drink, a quiz about the team, virtual bake off and team dance-off!

 With so much change it is easy to divert from our usual routine.
 It is important to keep and build a good routine with the team and not forget that the most important job you can do right now is keep your team motivated and engaged.
 Neglecting this, you might be left without a team to lead.